A Rich Harvest for Health: Benefits of a Plant-Based Diet

 The idea is simple: get more plant-based foods into your diet and you’ll reap all sorts of benefits.
 Isn’t it time to give it a try?

 We’ve all heard our doctors, nutritionists, and environmentalists alike tout the benefits of plant-forward diets.
-The fiber and nutrients found in plants are proven to reduce disease and inflamation.
-They are also easier to process— for our bodies and the planet—and are known to reduce disease.
+The fiber and vital nutrients found in plants are well-reputed to be anti- inflammatory and easier to process—for our bodies, and the planet—and are known to reduce disease.

 Evidence suggests plant-based foods improve health